lermana/python_fundamentals/README.md

 # python_fundamentals
-- Original Python seminar given at Fordham University on December 8th, 2018 (parts 1 and 3 stem from this session)
-- A more basic seminar given on February 9th, 2019
-- Advanced seminar given March 9th, 2019
+- Materials corresponding to a series of Python seminars given at Fordham University's Graduate School of Business.

 **Instructor Bio**